AdobeDocs/cloudmanager-api-docs/permissions.md

 > Which profiles are listed here depends on the user -- if this was done using the `developer@myco.com` user created above, **only** the `Cloud Manager - Deployment Manager` product profile would be displayed.

 Which product profile(s) to select depends upon the specific requirements for the project and what APIs will be accessed.
-In general terms, if only read (`GET`) access is required, the Developer product profile will be sufficient.
+With one exception (listed below), if only read (`GET`) access is required, the Developer product profile will be sufficient.
 Guidance for projects which require write (`PUT`, `DELETE`, `PATCH`) access:

 <table>
     <thead>